 - Nwosu LN, Allen M, Wyatt L, Huebner JL, Chapman V, Walsh DA, Kraus VB.
 Serum TRAP5b predicts pain progression in knee osteoarthritis.
-In: International Association for the Study of Pain (IASP) congress.
-2016, Yokohama Japan.
+In: 16th World Congress on Pain.
+2016, Yokohama, Japan: International Association for the Study of Pain.

 - Nwosu LN, Chapman V, Walsh DA, Kraus VB.
 Subchondral bone biomarkers as predictors of pain progression; linking pathology and pain.
-In: OARSI world congress on osteoarthritis (OA).
-2016, Amsterdam.
+In: OARSI World Congress on Osteoarthritis (OA).
+2016, Amsterdam, Netherlands.